CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 ```

 !!! note
      In case you are using multiple nodes, make sure to use right executor and the executor knows how many jobs it can submit.
-Below is an example snippet for nextflow config file:
+For that, below is an example snippet that one can add in  nextflow config file:

      ```bash
     echo "executor {